define-private-public/PSRayTracing/README.rst

 the light objects for a scene.
 And ``MixturePDF`` is only instantiated in the ``ray_color()`` function.

 Leveraging ``std::variant<T>``, type we can still pass around these various ``IPDF`` sublcasses in a flexable manor, but ensure that they stay allocated on the stack (thus no dynamic memory or reference counting).
-This now shoved int an aliased type called ``PDFVariant``.
-We still need to  work with pointers to ``IPDF`` (namely for ``MixturePDF``), but these are much faster raw pointers.
+This was shoved into an aliased type called ``PDFVariant``.
+We still need to work with pointers to ``IPDF`` (namely for ``MixturePDF``), but these are much faster raw pointers (and the memory actually lives on the stack).

-If you want to check out these changes, they are on the branch ``book3.PDF_pointer_alternative``.
-It actually not too complex, but it does break the book's architecture a tad.
-With some initial testing, I was able to render the final scene of book 3 about 15% faster!
-I'm sure there are some other minor tweaks that could be made too, but that would reduce some of the flexibility ``PDFVariant`` can give us.